SamuelMaddox/personal-site/dev-notes/new-react-app/step-z-update-project-readme.md

 ### Step 5 - Read the Documentation

-Be sure to read through the rest of this readme to understand all the tooling used to help developers build this application.
+Be sure to read through the rest of this readme to understand all the tooling used to help developers build this application and keep our codebase clean.

 ## Scripts